-Round Trip Mileage: less than a half mile
+Round Trip Mileage: 1 mile

 Elevation Gain: negilgible

 Located on the grounds of the Mauna Lani megaresort, Kalāhuipua'a is a fascinating area with petroglyphs, lava tube dwellings, and extensive fishponds from ancient times.
-This isn't much of a hike -- it's a short walk along paved trails through the Mauna Lani resort near a golf course at times.
+This isn't much of a hike -- it's a short walk along paved trails through the Mauna Lani resort near a golf course.
 Kalāhuipua'a means literally 'family of pigs,' but this likely was a saying for 'abundance of food' because the fishponds in the area were stocked with lots of mullet, which were sometimes called 'sea pigs' in ancient times.
 Kalāhuipua'a fishpond, the largest in the area, is over four acres large and reaches depths of nearly twenty feet.
 In ancient times, Kalāhuipua'a fishpond and the others in the area stocked fish for the consumption of the ali'i (royalty).
 These particular ponds once belonged to Kamehameha the Great.
 Legend says that servants would transport still-wiggling fish to the house of the ali'i in wet seaweed to ensure utmost freshness.

 Trailhead: On Hwy.
 19 north of Kailua-Kona and south of Kawaihae, look for the entrance to the Mauna Lani resort between mile markers 73 and 74 (Mauna Lani Drive).
 Pass a traffic circle and stay on Mauna Lani Drive.
 Take the next left onto Pauoa Road and quickly find trailhead parking on the right.
 There are no services at this trailhead.

 Gear: Standard hiking gear.
 Bring plenty of water and sun protection.